-The Tax Office, which regulates Self-Managed Super Funds (SMSFs), says over 1 million Australians have their retirement savings invested in one of the nation’s 557,000 SMSFs.
+The Australian Tax Office, which regulates self managed super funds (SMSFs), says over 1 million Australians have their retirement savings invested in one of the nation’s 557,000 SMSFs.

 Breaking any of these rules could see your SMSF facing tax penalties, or lose its tax concessions, which could have an impact on your super balance for your retirement.
 In addtition, penalties could be imposed on the members for breaching the rules.

-If you have a small superannuation balance, running your own SMSF could end up costing you more in fees and charges than investing your super in a professionally managed fund.
-The Australian Securities and Investments Commission has suggested that you should have at least $200,000 in superannuation before a Self-Managed Super Fund is cost effective, however, the actual number will depend on the fund’s facts and circumstances.
+If you have a small superannuation balance, running your own self managed super fund could end up costing you more in fees and charges than investing your super in a professionally managed fund.
+The Australian Securities and Investments Commission has suggested that you should have at least $200,000 in superannuation before a self managed super fund is cost effective, however, the actual number will depend on the fund’s facts and circumstances.

 You may be comfortable about meeting these obligations now, but staying abreast of the fund’s legal requirements could become more onerous when you are older and hoping to enjoy retirement.